SolidLabResearch/query-equivalence-demo/README.md

 # Query Equivalence Demo

-This repository is to demonstrate the equivalence relation between two RSPQL queries registered in the query registry of the [solid stream aggregator](https://github.com/argahsuknesib/solid-stream-aggregator) for the [SolidLabResearch Challenge 106](https://github.com/SolidLabResearch/Challenges/issues/106)
+This repository is to demonstrate the equivalence relation between two RSPQL queries registered in the query registry of the [solid stream aggregator](https://github.com/argahsuknesib/solid-stream-aggregator) for the [SolidLabResearch Challenge 106](https://github.com/SolidLabResearch/Challenges/issues/106).
+A package called [rspql-query-equivalence](https://github.com/argahsuknesib/rspql-query-equivalence) was developed to check the equivalence of the queries.
+The package is used in the aggregator and will be used in the demonstration.

 ### Prerequisites